torte71/tmteststuff/updating_klipper.md

 ## Flashing the printer board ("mcu")

-1. Eject the SD-card from the PC
+1. Eject the SD-card from the PC.
-1. Power down the printer
+1. Power down the printer.
 1. Insert the SD-card to the printer (directly accessible on SV06/SV06+, on SV07/SV07+ you need to remove the front panel).
-1. Power on the printer and wait
+1. Power on the printer and wait.
 1. If flashing was successful, Klipper will be able to connect to your printer.
 1. If Klipper is not able to connect to your printer after ~5 minutes, flashing did not work.
 Repeat the above steps.